-4 The Leamington Area Transmission Reinforcement project consists of the construction of a new double-circuit line between Chatham and Leamington and associated transmission stations and connections.
-The project is currently in the development stage.
-The anticipated in-service dates for the line and stations are between 2020 and 2026, and the total estimated cost is in the range of \$290 million to \$325 million, with approximately \$249 million of the total estimated cost included in the projected capital investments tables in section "Future Capital Investments" below.
+3 The Leamington Area Transmission Reinforcement project consists of the construction of a new double-circuit line between Chatham and Leamington and associated transmission stations and connections.
+The project is currently in the development stage and as such the estimated cost is subject to change.
+The anticipated in-service dates for the line and stations are between 2022 and 2026.